danlong005/RPGWEB/README.md

 Then exit QShell and run the following CL command
 ```
 QSYS/CRTBNDCL PGM([YOURLIB]/BUILD)
-              SRCSTMF('/downloaded/location/RPGWEB/build.clle')
+              SRCSTMF('/downloaded/location/RPGAPI/build.clle')
               DBGVIEW(*SOURCE)
 ```

-Then you can run the build script to create the RPGWEB library, and all of the programs, and include files.
+Then you can run the build script to create the RPGAPI library, and all of the programs, and include files.
 ```
 CALL [YOURLIB]/BUILD PARM('/downloaded/location')